 Special Care Nursery

 If the baby should require care in the Special Care Nursery, the LAMC staff will help mom to get to her baby's bedside whenever she is ready and she wants.
-Our Special Care Nursery can provide care to infant who is moderately Ill with problems that are excepted to resolve rapidly.
-Those babies are at moderate risk of serious complications related to immaturity, illness and or their management.
+Our Special Care Nursery can provide care to an infant who is moderately ill with problems that are excepted to resolve rapidly.
+Those babies are at moderate risk of serious complications related to immaturity, illness and/or their management.
 This may include jaundice, transient tachypnea of newborn, respiratory distress syndrome, hypoglycemia, neonatal sepsis, neonatal abstinence syndrome and prematurity.
-Our Board Certified Neonatologist works with dedicated and skilled Neonatal Nurse Practitioners, nurses, respiratory therapists, social workers, discharge planners in helping the infants and their families bond, to address medical needs and learn necessary care skills, and to prepare families for transition to home.
-We can provide care to newborn infants that are more the 38 weeks gestational age ( infant born as early as 8 weeks before due date) and weigh more than 1500 grams ( 3lbs and 5 oz.) at birth or who are recovering from serious illness.
+Our Board Certified Neonatologist works with dedicated and skilled Neonatal Nurse Practitioners, nurses, respiratory therapists, social workers, discharge planners in helping infants and their families bond, to address medical needs and learn necessary care skills, and to prepare families for transition to home.
+We can provide care to newborn infants that are more than 38 weeks gestational age ( infants born as early as 4 weeks before due date) and weigh more than 1500 grams ( 3lbs and 5 oz.) at birth or who are recovering from serious illness.

 Child Safety Seat Distribution Program